Green Screen Wizard Pro Batch/Event 6.0 with Editor

 Email Sending

 Sending an e-mail with the green screen image attached has many advantages.
 First of all paper and ink are expensive so you save a lot of money on printing.
-An image that is e-mailed to a person can easily be forwarded to other people so if for example you're creating an ad showing a person standing next to a car is in your best interest that these images be passed around.
+An image that is e-mailed to a person can easily be forwarded to other people so if, for example you're creating an ad showing a person standing next to a car, it is in your best interest that these images be passed around.

 Setup Email